-SPM 434 Sport & Law 3.00 credit hours
+SPM 434 Sport & Law

 SPM 434 Sport and the Law Three credit hours Basic knowledge and understanding of the law as it applies to amateur and professional sports is the focus of this course.
 Students identify, analyze, and understand legal issues, and discuss the ramifications of those issues.
 (Formerly PED 434)